gryadka/js/README.md

 [the most popular language](https://github.com/blog/2047-language-trends-on-github) on GitHub and [the most popular key/value storage](http://db-engines.com/en/ranking/key-value+store) (according to db-engines).

+#### The project looks awesome, do you need any help?

+Sure.
+The more people can understand Gryadka the better.
+One way of doing it is to keep code as simple as possible, another is to eliminate other barriers:

+  * by porting Gryadka from JavaScript to other programming languages
+  * by translating README from English to other human languages

 # Design principle

 The main principle of Gryadka is **to get rid of everything that isn't essential to the replication and everything that can be